Reviews You Can Rely On

 A Side Note on Weight

 There can be a lot of hype around weight, and while we appreciate a trim and airy feeling shoe, it should not be the sole consideration of your purchase.
-Weight is often at odds with other aspects of a shoe, such as cushion/comfort, responsiveness, and support.
+Weight is often at odds with other aspects of a shoe, such as cushion and comfort, responsiveness, and support.
 These features, alongside how the weight is distributed, can have a much bigger impact on how heavy your legs feel 5 miles in.

 Highly responsive shoes tend to have less cushioning and, instead, have a design focused on maximizing energy return from each step.
 A lower profile feels more agile and keeps you moving at a fast clip, while steep rocker angles and springy sole plates can help propel you forward.
-Runners who like to keep their workouts short and sweet or experienced runners who frequently participate in 5k or 10k races will probably love a shoe with higher responsiveness scores, even if it means sacrificing some comfort.
+Runners who like to keep their workouts short and sweet or experienced runners who frequently participate in 5K or 10K races will probably love a shoe with higher responsiveness scores, even if it means sacrificing some comfort.

 Credit: Nathaniel Bailey